 8. Parent Loans/Direct PLUS Loans

 Parents can borrow funds to help their children pay their college expenses, including through federal loans called Direct PLUS Loans.
 When this type of loan is provided to a parent borrower, it’s often called a Parent PLUS Loan.
-Not all schools participate in the Direct Loan Program, so students should check with their colleges of choice to see if this type of funding is of interest.
+Not all schools participate in the Direct Loan Program, so students should check with their colleges of choice to see if this type of funding is an option.
 Private parent loans are also available through lenders, including SoFi.

 Note that graduate or professional students are also eligible to borrow Direct PLUS Loans.